Austin Hedges Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 12th in the league.
+- The Mariners pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mariners' 3.47 team ERA ranks third among all league pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks third across all MLB pitching staffs.

-- The Mariners allow the fewest home runs in baseball (34 total, 0.7 per game).
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (41 total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.